MarcoBetti1/llmchess/README.md

 # TODO
-Check max illegal var if it works (Y)
-Check prompting methods and clean up pipeline for it ()
-Check if in batch mode when one game ends, others will continue until completion.
-(Y)
+Check if in batch mode when one game ends, others will continue until completion. () Orgainze project (play_one outside scripts dir) ()
-Fix batch prompting.
-(N)
-Orgainze project (play_one outside scripts dir) ()
+Add a cancel for batching.
+Since we often run tests and dont wait for batch results this may waste tokens.

+Seems batch was done right but my understanding wasnt perfect.
+We must wait for the batch to be completed.
+This may take very long, its a good idea to test/ get a successful batch run.

-`python -u scripts/run_many.py --configs test/batch_2-5n.json --mode batch --out-dir runs/g100 --log-level INFO`
+`python -u scripts/run_many.py --configs test/batch_2-5n.json`

 # LLM Chess (Simplified)